jiaoshuntian/ivory-operator/docs/content/tutorial/create-cluster.md

----
-title: "Create a Ivory Cluster"
-date:
-draft: false
-weight: 20
----

-## Create a Ivory Cluster
+# Create an Ivory Cluster

+## Create
-Creating a Ivory cluster is pretty simple.
+Creating an Ivory cluster is pretty simple.
 Using the example in the `examples/kustomize/ivory` directory, all we have to do is run:

 ```
 kubectl apply -k examples/kustomize/ivory